-There are over 350 local authorities in England and Wales with over 19,400 elected councillors.
-At present there are more than 7,000 Conservative councillors, making us the largest party in local government.
-However, this progress can only continue if people are willing to stand for election and become councillors.
+There are just over 330 local authorities in England and Wales with over 17,500 elected councillors.
+At present there are 5,000 Conservative councillors.
+However, our strong representation on councils relies on people who are willing to stand for election and become councillors.